 4. Subscription services: Clients can repurpose written content into podcasts available through iTunes.

 Moving from product idea to startup coalesced in 2017.
 The following year focused on business execution, building the product, and onboarding customers.
 And VoxSnap has experienced strong organic growth almost since launch.

 VoxSnap targets small to medium-sized businesses that are interested in taking their evergreen written content and connecting it to a larger audience.
-They also target marketing agencies looking to spread further awareness of their marketing insight to those already accustomed to consuming audio content (e.g. podcast listeners).
+They also target SaaS marketing agency looking to spread further awareness of their marketing insight to those already accustomed to consuming audio content (e.g. podcast listeners).

 Early adopters of VoxSnap include content creator and author Nir Eyal, who is well-known for his insights on the business of startups.

 Another early user, BlazeMeter, spoke highly of a different feature – VoxSnap’s customization through playlists.
 In particular, VoxSnap bundles relevant articles into easy-to-absorb segments.
 Impressed with its value, BlazeMeter used the playlist functionality to educate its audience on concepts like API testing.